-If you’ve been to Orlando more than once, you may be ready to find some unique things to do at Disney World beside going on rides.
-How does vanquishing evil villains, searching for pirate booty, catching the bad guy, and exploring the wilderness sound?
+If you’ve been to Orlando more than once, you may be ready to find some unique and unusual things to do at Disney World theme parks besides going on rides.
+How does searching for pirate booty, catching the bad guy, and exploring the wilderness sound?

-The recruitment headquarters is a small building across from Peco’s Bill’s restaurant and outside the Pirates of the Caribbean shop.
-Afterwards, you can keep the maps as a souvenir.
+The recruitment headquarters is a small building across from Peco’s Bill’s restaurant and outside the Pirates of the Caribbean shop, called The Crow’s Nest.
+Afterwards, you can keep the cards as a souvenir.

 The Pirate Adventure is a great way to take a break from the rides (and lines) and refresh on the pixie dust.

 DUCKTALES WORLD SHOWCASE ADVENTURE – EPCOT